KEisenhart/Course3/README.md

     from the directory where run_analysis.R is executed the script stops with an appropriate error message, just that simple.

-    2. STEP 5 data file review.
-I assume the file submitted to Coursera for step 5 will be read into R or RStudio utilizing read.table with header set to TRUE.
-It will either be reviewed in an R environment or via Excel with delimeter being set to a "space".
+    2. Reviewing the tidy data set submitted for STEP 5 of the course project:  The window provided by Coursera is notepad like, it is not the proper way to review my file dcasted.txt.
+I assume my peers will realize that and will take a moment to read the file into R or RStudio utilizing read.table with header set to TRUE.
+It can either be reviewed in an R environment or via Excel with delimeter being set to a "space".

     3. Data Reduction - we were asked to extract "only the measurements on the mean and standard deviation for each measurement".
 I took this to mean I was to pull out only those variables that had mean or